Failure Makes the Agent Stronger: Enhancing Accuracy through Structured Reflection for Reliable Tool Interactions: Method

 \subsection{Reward Design}

 \paragraph{Preliminary.} Given a model completion $C$ and a ground truth $G$, we decompose both into three (possibly empty) parts:

-Here $c_{\text{ref}}$ (\emph{reflection}) is the diagnosis text wrapped in \texttt{<reflect></reflect>}, $C_{\text{calls}}$ is the multiset of tool calls wrapped in \texttt{<call></call>}s produced by the model, and $c_{\text{final}}$ is the message wrapped in \texttt{<final></final>}.
-The ground truth can alse be decomposed into three parts mentioned above.
+Here $c_{\text{ref}}$ is the diagnosis text wrapped in \texttt{<reflect></reflect>}, $C_{\text{calls}}$ is the \emph{multiset} of tool calls wrapped in one or more \texttt{<call></call>} blocks, and $c_{\text{final}}$ is the message wrapped in \texttt{<final></final>}.
+We treat $C_{\text{calls}}$ as a multiset because the same tool may be invoked multiple times within one completion, and we do not assume any canonical order when matching calls to the reference.
+In our data format, each training example follows \emph{wrong call $\rightarrow$ reflection $\rightarrow$ corrected call}; the ground truth always contains a reflection and at least one valid tool call (i.e., $n\ge 1$), while the final message may be empty.
+The ground truth can also be decomposed into the same three parts.

 \paragraph{Component scores.} We compute three component scores:

 where $\mathrm{Sim}\!\in[0,1]$ is a semantic similarity function, and $\mathbb{I}[\cdot]$ is the indicator: